cfw-guide/ios.cfw.guide/docs/en_US/guides/faq.md

 - Jailbreaking allows you to unlock your system but can lead to data loss if you damage the OS
 - You may be vulnerable to more malware and other security issues after jailbreaking compared to if you were in a non-jailbroken state
 - Your device warranty will become void after jailbreaking until it is restored to an un-jailbroken state, which is easy to do

+## Should I use tweaks such as Batchomatic or IAmLazy

+You should **not** use these tweaks, due to the fact that they tend to cause issues and instability within your jailbreaking setup.